joedski/mobx-mithril-todo/README.md

 MobX (And Mithril)
 ==================

 Doing the Todo using MobX as the store and Mithril as the UI.
+This was an exercise to learn MobX.
+Mithril was just used because it's familiar.